Region-of-Interest Augmentation for Mammography Classification under Patient-Level Cross-Validation: Introduction

 Breast cancer is the most commonly diagnosed cancer in women worldwide and remains a leading cause of mortality \cite{ferlay2021global}.
 Screening mammography has been shown to reduce breast cancer deaths by enabling earlier detection \cite{tabar2019impact}.
 However, interpreting mammograms is a challenging task: lesions may be subtle, breast density introduces variability, and radiologists are prone to fatigue and perceptual errors.
 To address these challenges, computer-aided diagnosis (CAD) systems have been studied for decades \cite{dsm1997}.

 With the advent of deep learning, convolutional neural networks (CNNs) have become state-of-the-art in medical image analysis \cite{litjens2017survey}.
-However, mammography datasets pose several unique challenges.
-Mammograms are large images, often exceeding $3000 \times 4000$ pixels, yet publicly available datasets like Mini-DDSM are low-resolution subsets \cite{cheddad2019miniddsm}.
+In parallel, the wider biomedical AI literature highlights rapid progress in data-driven discovery pipelines—particularly for biomarker identification across multiple medical specialties \cite{gheibi2025artificial}—underscoring the opportunity for similarly data-efficient strategies in imaging-based cancer detection.
+Yet mammography datasets pose several unique challenges.
+Mammograms are large images, often exceeding $3000 \times 4000$ pixels, while publicly available datasets like Mini-DDSM are low-resolution subsets \cite{cheddad2019miniddsm}.
 Furthermore, the number of unique patients is small (on the order of a few thousand), making generalization difficult.
 Direct end-to-end training on full images is not only memory-intensive but also inefficient, as large background regions contain little diagnostic information.

 Region-of-interest (ROI) strategies have long been proposed to mitigate these issues.
 Early CAD systems relied on radiologist-annotated ROIs \cite{chan1995computer}.
 More recent approaches use weakly supervised learning or attention mechanisms \cite{ilse2018attention, schlemper2019attention}.
 However, these methods often require additional complexity or annotations.
 We propose a simple alternative: a data augmentation scheme where, during training, the model is stochastically presented with ROI crops instead of full images.
 This approach is lightweight, label-efficient, and seamlessly integrates into existing pipelines.